zmoazeni/csscss/README.md

     $ csscss -n 10 -v path/to/style.css # ignores rulesets with < 10 matches

+If you prefer writing in sass, you can also parse your sass/scss files.

+    $ gem install sass
+    $ csscss path/to/style.scss

 ## I found bugs ##

 This is still a new and evolving project.
 I heartily welcome feedback.